ashutoshmjain/gita/src/thought.md

 > An OS kernel establishes amicable rules to engage hardware resources for computer programs (digital beings) just as scriptures defined tenets for ecological coexistence for us all on mother Earth.
 >
-> From an intuitive interface standpoint, if we were to design one for the autonomous digital beings (AGIs), we may want to replicate our own three-dimensional interface.
+> From an intuitive interface standpoint, if we were to design one for the autonomous digital beings (AGIs), we may want to replicate our own three-tier interface.
-> - Digital beings may see underlying hardware as we see Earth - the motherly source of all life,
+> - Digital beings may see physical hardware as we see Earth - the motherly source of all life,
-> - Water as the software that surrounds most of the earth just as kernel software encapsulates the hardware,
+> - Water as the software that surrounds most of the Earth just as kernel encapsulates the hardware.
-> - and Air as the information that they are designed to process.
+> - And Air as the information that they are designed to process.
 >
 > That also raises a question - does our interface with respect to Earth, Water and Air has a deeper meaning ?
-No wonder `Vaidik` scriptures focused on breathing techniques (`Pranayama`) - may be the air that we breathe, is the information that we are here to process.
+No wonder `Vaidik` scriptures focused on breathing techniques (`Pranayama`) - maybe the air that we breathe, is the information that we are here to process.
 Many interpretations of `Karm Yoga` believe that the `Karma` are the minimum set of actions that we must undertake to allow us focus on our breath - the purpose of life is to breathe.

 </div>